Machine learning for in-silico lead identification

 - Toxicity (e.g. hepatotoxicity, carcinogenicity, respiratory toxicity, etc.)

-Discover more on how we help advance drug discovery with machine learning ADMET properties prediction in one of our previous articles.
+Discover more on how we help advance drug discovery with machine learning ADMET properties prediction in our Platform section.

 Kantify’s Machine Learning Solution for off-target side effect prediction

 Determining side effects of drugs that have not yet entered clinical trials is an expensive, difficult and crucial task.
-Kantify uses its technology, ZeptoNet, to assess the degree of interaction a drug compound has with numerous proteins across the human body, to predict potential side effects.
+Kantify uses its hit prediction technology, Zepto.Hit , to assess the degree of interaction a drug compound has with numerous proteins across the human body, to understand the selectivity of a compound, and predict potential side effects.

 Case Study: Lead Analysis over Known Drugs